 Dr. Ballatori is flutist with the Semplice Duo and Frontera Chamber Players and is a founding member and co-director of the Frontera Chamber Music Society.
 She serves as co-director of the Brownsville Flute & Clarinet Festival, assistant director of Floot Fire Brownsville, and coordinator of the National Flute Association’s High School Soloist Competition.

 Dr. Ballatori completed the Doctor of Musical Arts in Flute Performance, Pedagogy, and Literature at the University of Colorado at Boulder.
 The recipient of a Rotary Foundation Ambassadorial Fellowship, she received a postgraduate diploma from the Royal Northern College of Music in Manchester, England where she studied with Peter Lloyd, retired principal flutist of the London Symphony Orchestra.
-She earned her Master of Music degree at Louisiana State University and her Bachelor of Music degree at George Mason University.
-Her major teachers include Alexa Still, Katherine Kemler, Judith Lapple, and Diane Smith with additional studies under Bonita Boyd.
+Her major teachers include Alexa Still, Katherine Kemler, Judith Lapple, and Diane Smith.